mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/general_settings.rst

 Enable Touchpainting
     This allows finger painting with capacitive screens.
 Some devices have both capacitive touch and a stylus, and then this can interfere.
 In that case, just toggle this.

+.. versionadded:: 4.2
+    Activate transform tool after pasting.
+        A convenience feature.
+When enabling this, the transform tool will activate after pasting for quick moving or rotating.

 Kinetic Scrolling (Needs Restart)
     This enables kinetic scrolling for scrollable areas.